-It is necessary to highlight the student conduct code at the Centre for European Studies, which is sternly upheld.
+It is necessary to highlight the student conduct code at the Institute of European Studies, which is sternly upheld.
 None of the below mentioned examples of misconduct will be tolerated and may result in disciplinary action:

 - Violation of law

 - Abuse of alcohol, and use or abuse of illegal drugs

 - Academic misconduct, including plagiarism and cheating

 - Vandalism of public property or disruption of peace in the community